s-macke/Forthly/README.md

 # **[Click to run][project demo]**

 This is just another Forth implementation.

-This time in Go and compiled to WebAssembly.
+- Written in Go and compiled to WebAssembly.

-Forth is such a simple language that it is easy to implement in comparison to other languages.
-Once the basic commands are defined, the rest is just [bootstrapped](src/forth/bootstrap.fth)
+- [Bootstrapped](src/forth/bootstrap.fth) after the initialization of some [primitive](src/forth/primitives.go) words
+- Rudimentary type checking to differ between functions, pointer to words and ints.

 ## Tutorial
-One of the best tutorials for the Forth language can be found here
+If you are unfamiliar with Forth, try the following tutorial.
+It is one of the best.

 https://www.forth.com/starting-forth/